syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 # Layout Customizations

 The SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.AppearanceMode.html).
-By default, the "AppearanceMode.OneButton" is set.
+By default, the `AppearanceMode.OneButton` is set.
 You can change the appearance of the SfPopupLayout by using the `SfPopupLayout.PopupView.AppearanceMode` property.

 Two different appearance modes in the SfPopupLayout are as follows.